-Most schools, healthcare facilities, and offices have a place for employees to heat up lunch and make coffee.
-Many have a space officially allocated as the “break room.”
+Most schools, healthcare facilities, and offices have a place for employees to heat up lunch and make coffee in their dedicated employee break room.
+Many have a space officially allocated as the “workplace break room.”
 But how many have turned this highly trafficked real estate into an investment that increases group cohesion and supports a positive company culture?

 Designing an attractive and useful break room that encompasses the spirit of the company shouldn’t be a stressful event.
 Here are a few simple ways to make the task less daunting.

 Variety of seating

 There’s an unwritten rule that the break room should have the least comfortable seating in the building.
 In reality, the reverse should be true—after all, isn’t “break” in its name?